The Department has resumed all in-office DL and ID card services by appointment only. These services include renewal transactions.

 The Department encourages all Texas residents who have lost their Texas DL, ID, or CDL to conduct their replacement transaction online.
 Visit the Department's webpage How to replace your Driver License, Commercial Driver License or ID card for more information.

-To ensure commercial drivers are able to continue to work during the national emergency, the Federal Motor Carrier Safety Administration temporarily waived compliance for medical certificates expiring from March 1, 2020 until June 30, 2020.
-The Department will continue to process medical certificates received, and will discontinue the downgrade of CDLs for expired medical certificates.
+To ensure commercial drivers are able to continue to work during the national emergency, the Federal Motor Carrier Safety Administration has extended the compliance for medical certificates and federal variances (also known as limb or vision waivers) expiring from March 1, 2020 until September 30, 2020.
+The waiver includes Texas vision and limb waivers.
+The Department will continue to process medical certificates and limb/vision waiver applications received, and will discontinue the downgrade of CDLs for expired medical certificates or cancellations due to expired waivers.
 When the Department resumes normal operations, you will be able to renew without any penalty.

-FMCSA is also waiving the 14 day requirement to hold a commercial learner permit before skills testing can be conducted.
+FMCSA is also waiving the 14-day requirement to hold a commercial learner permit before skills testing can be conducted.
 At this time, the commercial driver license offices that are conducting skills tests will continue to prioritize testing for those drivers who have held the CLP for 14 days or longer.
 CDL Third Party Skills Test providers may prioritize drivers who were already scheduled for testing or may waive the 14-day requirement, depending on their business need.
-This waiver expires June 30, 2020.
+This waiver expires September 30, 2020.

-If you have a CDL, a medical certificate or a hazardous material endorsement that is expired, you may continue to use your current card until June 30, 2020.
+If you have a CDL or a medical certificate that is expired, you may continue to use your current card until September 30, 2020.

 Drivers who have an updated medical certificate may still submit it to the department by email CDLMedCert@dps.texas.gov or by fax 512-424-2002.

 Information is available at the Federal Motor Carrier Safety Administration (FMCSA).